 "We Have A Place For You."

 So, what exactly are Dinner Groups?
-Known also as Foyer Groups or formerly Dining With Good Shepherds (D.W.G.S.), these fun fellowship opportunities offer a unique opportunity to meet others at Good Shepherd.
+Known also as Foyer Groups, these fun fellowship opportunities offer a unique opportunity to meet others at Good Shepherd.

 Foyer Groups are a fun and easy way for parishioners to gather together on a regular but informal basis for purely social reasons – to enjoy one another’s company, to strengthen bonds of community, to meet new members and just to get to know other people who share a common interest in Good Shepherd but with whom we might not otherwise interact.
 Newcomers are especially invited to join one of the groups at any time.